-These are not the traditional type of pancakes but they have nothing to envy the classic ones.
-In fact, they are much healthier as they don’t have any refined sugar in them.
-Their sweetness comes from a banana.
-They are super easy and fast to make, so perfect for those mornings when you or your little one has no patience and you want something yummy fast!
+These american style pancakes are fluffy, gluten-free and without any sugar.
+All their sweetness comes from a mashed banana.
+They are very easy and quick to make, perfect for those mornings when you or your little one has no patience and you want something yummy fast!
 The recipe makes 3-4 pancakes depending on how big you want them so double up the ingredients if you have a big family.

 The recipe has only 4 ingredients!
 Eggs, banana, coconut flour and vanilla extract..simple.

-Add a bit of oil to a frying pan and a scoop of the pancake batter.
-Leave for a couple of minutes and then flip to cook on the other side for a couple more minutes.
+02. I add a bit of oil to a non-stick pan and heat it up over medium heat.
+I add a scoop of the pancake batter in and leave it for a couple of minutes to cook before flipping it over to cook on the other side too.
 Simple as that!

-If you make a batch of those, you can store them in the fridge for a couple of days in an airtight container.
-They also do freeze well for up to 2 months.
-Make sure that they cool down completely and put some baking sheet squares between the pancakes so they don’t stick together when defrosted.
+If you make a batch of these gluten-free & sugar-free pancakes, you could store them in the fridge for a couple of days in an airtight container.
+They also freeze well for up to 2 months.
+Make sure that they cool down completely and put some parchment paper squares between the pancakes so they don’t stick to each other when defrosted.

 Watch the Video